Dr. Horrible's Sing-Along Blog: PlotDr. Horrible's Sing-Along Blog consists of three acts of approximately 14 minutes each. They were first released online in July 2008 as individual episodes, with two-day intervals between each release. Note: The following summary contains song titles in parentheses. These are the songs that are sung by the characters in the series.Act I

-Dr. Horrible is filming an entry for his video blog, giving updates on his schemes and responding to various emails from his viewers.
-Asked about the "her" that he often mentions, he launches into a song about Penny, the girl he likes from the laundromat ("My Freeze Ray").

-The song is cut short when his "evil moisture buddy" Moist brings up a letter from Bad Horse, the leader of the Evil League of Evil.
-The letter informs Dr. Horrible that his application for entry into the League will be evaluated, and that they will be watching for his next heinous crime ("Bad Horse Chorus").
+Dr. Horrible films an entry for his video blog, giving updates on his schemes and responding to various emails from his viewers.
+Asked about the "her" that he often mentions, he launches into a song ("My Freeze Ray") about Penny, the girl he likes from the laundromat who only knows him as his civilian alter ego, Billy.
+Horrible's roommate, Moist, brings him a letter from Bad Horse, leader of the Evil League of Evil.
+The letter informs Dr. Horrible that his application for entry into the League will be evaluated based on his next heinous crime ("Bad Horse Chorus").

-The following day, Horrible prepares to steal a case of wonderflonium for his time-stopping Freeze Ray by commandeering the courier van using a remote control device.
-Penny happens to be on the same street ("Caring Hands"), and appears asking him to sign a petition to turn a condemned city building into a homeless shelter.
+The following day, Horrible prepares to steal a case of wonderflonium for his time-stopping Freeze Ray by commandeering the courier van with his Horrible Van Remote, a remote-control device of his own making.
+Penny appears, asking him to sign a petition to turn a condemned city building into a homeless shelter ("Caring Hands").
 However, the remote requires his attention, and he appears uninterested in her and her cause.
-As Penny leaves, Horrible is conflicted, but opts to steal the wonderflonium, telling himself that 'A man's gotta do what a man's gotta do' ("A Man's Gotta Do").

-As Horrible remotely drives the van away, Captain Hammer appears and takes over Horrible's song, smashing the remote control receiver and inadvertently causing the van to veer towards Penny.
-Hammer pushes her out of the way (into a pile of garbage) just as Horrible regains control of the van and stops it, making it appear that Captain Hammer stopped the van with his bare hands.
-The two confront each other, with Hammer repeatedly slamming Horrible's head on the van's hood, but Penny emerges to thank Hammer, making him forget about beating up Dr. Horrible.
-As Hammer and Penny serenade each other, Horrible jealously glares at them while he makes off with the wonderflonium.
+As she leaves, Horrible is conflicted, but eventually opts to steal the wonderflonium instead of following Penny.
+Captain Hammer appears and smashes the remote's receiver, inadvertently causing the van to veer towards Penny, whom he manages to push out of the way, and into a pile of trash.
+Horrible eventually regains control of the van and stops it just in time, unfortunately making it appear that Captain Hammer stopped the van with his bare hands.
+Captain Hammer beats Dr. Horrible, then stops when Penny emerges from the trash to thank him.
+Horrible escapes with the wonderflonium, leaving the two as they serenade each other ("A Man's Gotta Do").